Skip to Main Content

 How the NZSPG Plus the SEB Uplift Actually Land on a Studio-Scale Shoot

-- Total production budget: NZD 30 million
+• Total shoot budgets: NZD 30 million

-- Base NZSPG rate: 20% — well above the NZD 15M minimum QNZPE threshold
+• Base NZSPG rate: 20% — well above the NZD 15M minimum QNZPE threshold

-- Provisional base grant value: NZD 5 million — paid as a cash grant after final certification
+• Provisional base grant value: NZD 5 million — paid as a cash grant after final certification

 Walking Through the Numbers

 On a NZD 30M production that spends NZD 25M of qualifying budget in New Zealand, the NZSPG at the 20% base rate returns NZD 5M as a cash grant.
 If the same production clears the SEB points test — for example by using NZ key creatives across producing, design and DOP roles, basing post and VFX with Wētā FX or Park Road Post, shooting meaningful days outside the main centres in Queenstown or the South Island, and committing to a defined NZ training and skills programme — the 5% uplift adds NZD 1.25M, taking total grant value to NZD 6.25M.
 That is roughly 20.8% of total budget and 25% of QNZPE returned as cash.
-The grant is awarded by NZFC after wrap, audited, and paid to the NZ production company.
-Most independent producers monetise the certificate earlier by discounting it with a specialist lender during the shoot, typically receiving 80 to 90% of face value against the assignment.
+The grant is awarded by NZFC after wrap, audited, and paid to the NZ production firm.
+Most independent producers monetise the certificate earlier by discounting it with a pro lender during the shoot, mostly receiving 80 to 90% of face value against the assignment.

 What Eats Into the Headline Number